-The Supervisor Workshops Series draws on visitor and local expertise, to provide support for supervisors to deliver up-to-date, empirically grounded information and to provide access to best practice.
+The Office of Graduate Studies and Organisational Development work together to provide workshops to support supervisors with current, empirically grounded information and access to best practice.

 There is now significant international literature on research training, supervision as well as, national and international networks of researchers in the field.